"Life is really simple, but we insist on making it complicated."

 This Is a Simple Guide to Life

 This guide serves as a straightforward resource to help you learn the art of living, rooted in the wisdom of non-dual understanding and Self-realization.
-It advocates releasing concerns about the future, letting go of regrets from the past, and living life in complete flow with what’s happening right here, right now.
+It advocates releasing concerns about the future, letting go of the past, and living life in complete flow with what’s happening right here, right now.

 It covers various aspects of life, such as the mind, body, spirituality, health, and more.
 It underscores the importance of self-observation, simplicity, and being present in the moment, providing practical tips for living an authentic and harmonious life.